susanBuck/notes/10_SEO/03_Tools_and_Strategies.md

 >> Make pages primarily for users, not for search engines.
 - [Google Webmaster Guidelines](https://support.google.com/webmasters/answer/35769?hl=en)

-**The most important part of getting search engine traffic to your site: your content**
+**The most important part of getting search engine traffic to your site: your content.**

 Analyzing your site and content: